DexterStorey/mmxxv/README.md

+Dev Quick Start:

+- Make Sure you have an IDE (we love Cursor)
+- Make Sure you have Node.js and [Bun.sh](https://bun.sh) installed
+- Clone the repo
+- Get .env from an admin (email dexter@dexterstorey.com with subject line: URGENT ACCESS: ...)
+- run `bun install`
+- run `bun dev`

 Under construction....

 Hi, welcome to MMXXV.
 This is a fun game to see who has the best prediction chops.
 Here's how it works: